katydecorah/katydecorah.github.io/_drafts/2014-01-22-gesundheitswerk.md

 Once I got the triangle in place, I had to consider its stacking order and coloring.
 Looking at it know, it's dead obvious that the `border-color` should use `$bg`, but for whatever reason it took me a few guess and checking until I arrived at that answer.
 The triangle is stacked below `:before`, but above `.gesund`.
 It is the meat in the project party sandwich.
 Triangle's purpose is to provide a buffer between the color of `.gesund` and to provide the same transparency of the `:before` border as it kisses the background of the page.

-So triangle uses `$bg`.
+To achieve the same mixing of color, triangle uses `$bg`.

-## Stacking
+## Neato Burrito Feature
-In the stack of elements, `.gesund` is at the bottom.
-Followed by `:after` and on top `:before`.
+Try removing the `z-index` on `:after`.
+You will be presented with a fun new take on the project and $100 dollars.

-And thanks to college German for understanding the title.
+And thanks to college German for understanding the title of the Dribbble shot.
 Jawohl!